TomSoderling/TomSoderling.github.io/about.md

 And the next events I'll be speaking at:
 <script type="text/javascript" src="https://sessionize.com/api/speaker/events/8d17c4ea-d93b-48fc-a090-03db71381100/0x0xfa6321x"></script>

-Slides and code from my talk, Automate the Lifecycle of Your Apps with Visual Studio App Center, at [Twin Cities Code Camp](https://twincitiescodecamp.com) can be found [here on github](https://github.com/TomSoderling/VSAppCenter)
+- Slides and code from my talk, Automate the Lifecycle of Your Apps with Visual Studio App Center, at [Twin Cities Code Camp](https://twincitiescodecamp.com) can be found [here on github](https://github.com/TomSoderling/VSAppCenter)

+- Slides and code from my talk, Building a Backend for Your Apps with Visual Studio App Center, at the [MN Developers Conference](https://mdc.ilmservice.com) can be found [here on github](https://github.com/TomSoderling/AppCenterMBaaSDemo)

 ### Contact